 What Are The Benefits of Experiencing Derealization?

 I truly believe that there is nothing as scary as the experience of derealization and consequent panic attacks.
-It really is living in terror, and it's worse than schizophrenia or psychosis in some ways because there is complete lucidity (this alone proves that it is NOT going to progress into those conditions, so worry not).
-You are completely aware of how you "should" be experiencing reality, and this allows intense fixation and anxiety.
+It really is living in terror, to a greater extent than schizophrenia or psychosis in some ways because there is complete lucidity (this alone proves that it is NOT going to progress into those conditions, so worry not).
+You are completely aware of how you 'should' be experiencing reality, and this allows intense fixation and anxiety when everything seems strange.

 If you can get through the worst points of anxiety-induced derealization, then nothing within reality should really scare or upset you.
 If you find yourself upset about friendship issues, work or illness, you can remind yourself that the fact that you're worrying about these things means that you are within reality and no longer dealing with derealization issues.
 You should feel grateful and blessed to be free from something you've suffered so badly with.

-In some ways, derealization shows you exactly how scary it is when the brain glitches, and experiencing it can and should put you off using drugs.
-It shows you that you're very prone to anxiety and hyperfocused states, which can be useful to know.
+In some ways, derealization shows you exactly how scary it is when the brain glitches in a way that we are not mentally equipped to deal with.
+Experiencing it can and should put you off using drugs, as you clearly possess a sensitive hypothalamic-pituitary-adrenal axis.

 Mainly, however, experiencing derealization is an insanely interesting experience, akin to something like lucid dreaming or astral projection in terms of enlightenment.
 It really changes your perspective of the world.
 Having experienced something so strange reminds me that reality really is down to your perspective.
 I am far more lenient when judging the personalities of people I meet now, and I tend to panic less when faced with real-life dilemmas.
-I am aware that my stressed, sober day-to-day viewpoint isn't absolute judgment or authority, and that I should leave doors open in my life.
+I am aware that my stressed, sober day-to-day viewpoint isn't absolute judgment or authority, and that I should leave all doors in my life partly open.